Welcome to Simcoe Muskoka Family Connexions!

 The orange background of the flag symbolizes the impact of the residential school system on Indigenous communities.
 The eagle feather honours and recognizes all the children forced into the Indian Residential School.
 The phrase “Every Child Matters” is a tribute to the innocent lives lost and carries a profound message.
 It signifies the value of every child, acknowledging those who have tragically passed away and the adults who continue to heal from the hardships endured during their time in residential schools.
 Every Child Matters – Support the Indigenous Community, Canadian Flag

-The Emancipation Flag/Pan-Afrikan Flap has two distinct meaning.
+The Emancipation Flag/Pan-Afrikan Flag has two distinct meaning.
 It represents the end of slavery in Canada on August 1, 1843, and in turn the emancipation of people of Afrikan-descent from enslavement.
 The above date of emancipation is recognized across Canda each year on August 1st.

 Pan Afrikanism (Pan-Africanism) is an umbrella term for the various movements in Afrika and across the world to unite Afrikans.
 It also represents their common goal of eliminating colonialism and white supremacy from the continent and the diaspora.